open-education-hub/ccas/CCAS_pandoc.md

 8
 :::

-figuretext: The general shape.
+Figure: The general shape.
 Here we used the following equation
 $y=x^4-x^3-7x^2+x+6$
 :::